 - Generally once a store owner invests time in learning a software program, he/she is unlikely to want to repeat the process.
 Software vendors are keenly aware of the fact and exploit it with frequent increases in fees.

 Payment for Pawnbroker Pawn Shop Software is made once for lifetime use.
-There are no monthly or annual payments for 'support'.
 There is the ongoing expense of keeping the software up-to-date with technology and that expense is borne by the end users of the software who benefit from that service; therefore, there is an software maintenance fee of $175.